 Clarkson's Reynolds Observatory is located on the grounds of the Potsdam Airport.
 The observatory is home to a 12” f-10 Meade telescope and a Takahashi astrograph, both of which are mounted on an Astro-Physics 1600 GTO mount.
 The observatory now has the capability of making photometric and spectroscopic measurements.

 News And Announcements

 Observatory Status: The observatory is operating in science only mode, and is therefore closed to the public until further notice.
-Scheduled public outreach events will be posted to the calendar on this page, be sure to subscribe!
-Thank you for your interest in The Reynolds Observatory, if you wish to help fund the restoration of the observatory, contact philanthropy and express your desire to help there.
+Scheduled public outreach events will be posted to the clarkson event calendar.